 - Finish: 1000 Siaair

 The ECA-XR Factory cover stock is developed using unique white pigment.
 The special pigment imparts extreme hook potential to the bowling ball.
-Besides, it also makes the bowling ball very attractive on the shelf as well as on the lanes.
+It also makes the bowling ball very attractive on the shelf as well as on the lanes.

 The coverstock has another unique feature.
-Its volume is 3.5 times more than the normal bowling ball.
-The high volume provides strength to the ball and makes it more durable.
-Besides, the increased volume also imparts extreme hitting power to the ball.
+Its volume is 3.5 times more than the normal bowling ball, providing strength to the ball and making it more durable.
+Additionally, the increased volume also imparts extreme hitting power to the ball.
 To add to the performance the 1000 Sairair polish allows for the right gripping required on the synthetic lanes.
 With the high-performing Quantum Mushroom High RG Asymmetrical core, the bowling ball offers great flare potential and back-end reaction to the ball.